hanling3/recipe-book/documents/contributions-summary.md

 # Milestone 1

+- Ada
-- Ada wrote responses to questions 4 and 5, discussed and revised responses to other questions, and signed the team contract.
+    - wrote responses to questions 4 and 5
+    - discussed and revised responses to other questions
+    - signed the team contract.

+- Hedy
-- Hedy participated in the team meeting #1, worked with team members to finish the team contract and wrote question 1-3.
+    - participated in the team meeting #1
+    - worked with team members to finish the team contract
+    - wrote question 1-3.

+- Xinlu
-- Xinlu contributed to write answers to questions 6 and 7, and discussed with teammates about other responses.
+    - contributed to write answers to questions 6 and 7
+    - discussed with teammates about other responses.

+- Xuanhui
-- Xuanhui contributed to write answers to questions 8 and 9, discussed responses and fixed problems.
+    - contributed to write answers to questions 8 and 9
+    - discussed responses and fixed problems.

 # Milestone 2